 Picking from the best AirPods Max alternatives isn’t that different from picking from the best headphones in general: you’ll want the best combination of sound quality, comfort and battery life that you can get on your specific budget.

-You may also be looking for an alternative with the AirPods Max’s eye for design and styling.
+Design: You may also be looking for an alternative with the AirPods Max’s eye for design and styling.
 This is one area in which the AirPods Max is fairly unique, and there aren’t any good-quality headphones that explicitly copy that distinctive design, though there are many that match it on comfort.
-Sony and Bose in particular make over-ear headphones you can wear for hours.
+Whatever type you choose, make sure the headphones are well built, easy to carry, and comfy to wear for about 1 to 2 hours daily.

 How we test the best AirPods Max alternatives